 The ratio of recycled paper usage to total paper usage.
-Recycled paper is a generic term for paper made from virgin pulp and used paper.
-To acquire the EcoMark as printing paper, various requirements apply, such as containing 70% or more recycled paper or having a whiteness level of 70% or less.
+Recycled paper is generally referred to paper partially or completely made of used paper.
+To acquire the EcoMark, various requirements, such as containing 70% or more recycled paper or having a whiteness level of 70% or less, have to be met.